 Head Coach James Wheeler learned to love the game of football from a very young age.
 Growing up in Houston, Texas he played in youth leagues and high school where football is a large part of the culture.
 After high school, he played defensive end at Brigham Young University under Gary Crowton and Bronco Mendenhall.
 He was then lucky enough to find a beautiful wife who lets him spend his extra time dedicated to his players.
 As a dad, he naturally enjoys teaching his son the game he loves.
 He and his wife have lived in Pleasant Grove, Utah since 2006 and own an architecture firm based out of Park City.

 In 2018, Coach Wheeler and his assistants battled through a tough season and coached their team to the Ute Conference Championship game.
-His players showed they can play together as a team and their "won't be beat" attitude showed every time Coach Wheeler's team stepped on the field.
+In 2019 Coach Wheeler's team won it all.
+His players have shown they can play together as a team.
+Their "won't be beat" attitude shows every time Coach Wheeler's team steps on the field.
 Coach Wheeler’s ultimate goal is to have each boy look back 20 years from now and not only remember the fun times as a team, but also the important life lessons that only football can so perfectly teach.

 Head Coach Brandon Doman grew up playing youth football in the Ute Conference.
 In high school he won a state championship before being recruited to play college football at BYU for the legendary Lavell Edwards.
 After graduation, Brandon played three years in the NFL for the San Francisco 49rs.
 He and his family have lived in Pleasant Grove, Utah since 2009 and he has been coaching PG Vikings football players since 2013.

 Coach Doman and his assistants guided their 2018 youth football team to a Ute Conference Championship.
-That group of players are now moving into the Pleasant Grove High School football program.
+That group of players have now moved on to the Pleasant Grove High School football program.
 New to this age group, Coach Doman is anxious to keep teaching kids in the Pleasant Grove community about the greatest sport ever invented.

 Gridiron (12) Team Coach